SabeerBakir/wacko-tools-infra/README.md

-# Welcome to your CDK Python project!

-This is a blank project for CDK development with Python.
+# Wacko's Tools Website Infrastructure

+This is a CDK Infrastructure to create a static website using S3 and CloudFront to serve the website.

+## CDK Project Instructions

 The `cdk.json` file tells the CDK Toolkit how to execute your app.